There are approximately 300+ VPN providers (both free and paid) that come and go.

 On the plus side, they’re fully Tor compatible.
 But on the downside, not all servers are torrenting friendly.

-One out of five servers streamed Netflix content successfully.
+Two out of four servers streamed Netflix content successfully.
 And they support most major protocols, including OpenVPN, PPTP, L2TP, and IPSec.
 The $3.50 to $11.99 average monthly cost means you can land a great deal by committing to a longer term.

 The only other drawbacks we noticed were average server speeds (tested on two chosen at random).
 And customer service was also a little spotty, too.